kcbutler456/fraud-detection/README.md

 ## Data Collection

-Data collection was done using the kaggler library.
+Data collection was done using the kaggler library which downloads data direction from Kaggle.

 ```html
 install.packages(c("devtools"))